There are several roles in Alludo to help you manage access:

 - Level Designer - designs games and activities

 When a person first signs in to Alludo they are given the Player role.
 For other roles, an Admin must assign roles after a person has signed in.

-This will take you to the entire list of users in your district.
+This will take you to the entire list of people who have access to games in your district.